 The investigators concluded that a majority of referred children identified through a universal screening program were genetically confirmed for FH.
 Data from family history alone may not be sufficient to identify all children with FH.

 These findings suggest that a universal screening program may improve diagnosis of FH at an early age.
 Reproducing this study in other countries, along with understanding the costs related to such screening, is warranted.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia

 Keywords: Apolipoproteins B, Apolipoproteins E, Child, Cholesterol, Dyslipidemias, Genotype, Hypercholesterolemia, Hyperlipoproteinemia Type II, Metabolic Syndrome X, Primary Prevention, Receptors, LDL